MarinaYutingS/Backpropagation/README.md

 - to define the criteria as for when the gradiant descent should stop optimizing paramaters

 <br> Backpropagation pt2.
 Step 4. <br>
-- file name: mymoudule.py
 - optimize all paramaters
 - backpropagation paramater output sequence matters
 - with fancy animation to illustrate the learning process of the plot

+<br> mymoudule.py <br>
+- Used for animation.py
-<br> Go from here <br>
+- Go from here
   - Export the optimzation mymodule as an application which contains:
     - User friendly input page of the training data (line 10-14 in mymodule )
       - input array [0, 1, 2]
       - output array [0, 1, 2]
       - max_iteration number
     - Output animation plot

 <br> pt3 <br>